Hood117/powerbi-sales-dashboard/README.md

 # 🛒 Power BI Sales Dashboard – Store Sales Analysis

 Welcome to the `powerbi-sales-dashboard` repository!
-This project showcases a professional Power BI dashboard designed to analyze store sales—similar to how a platform like Amazon might track performance.
+This project showcases a professional Power BI dashboard designed to analyze store sales—similar to how a platform like Amazon might track performance

 ## 📊 Project Overview